arvindkannan/Issue-Tracking-Mailer/README.md

 ### Installing

-rTrackMailer Package Can be installed to any python framework enabled machine using below command
+iTrackingMailer Package Can be installed to any python framework enabled machine using below command

 python -m pip install rTrackMailer-1.0.0.4.tar.gz